 First off I love the layout of the post on Net Art Anthology.
 Breaking up the text really helps me in reading because I can't seem to focus on long text.

 Ok, back to Nasty Net.
-It's crazy I picked this one to respond to before I even got to reading Spirit Surfing.
+It's crazy I picked this one to respond to before

 collecting, juxtaposing, and curating found objects online.